kodeklubben/beta/README.md

 from the root, e.g. `beta` if you want the site to reside at `kodeklubben.github.io/beta/`.

 The script will then delete any previous compiles, check out codeclub-viewer and oppgaver, compile the website, and allow you to check the website locally.
+To test it, open up a second terminal, and go into the folder 'codeclub-viewer'.
+Make sure you have http-server installed globally (if not, type `npm install -g http-server`), and then run `npm run serve`.
+Go to http://localhost:8080/$url_path_prefix in your browser and test until you are satisfied.
 If you are not satisfied, abort the script (ctrl-C), make your changes and try again.

 When you are happy with the result, let the script continue.
 It will then commit (only locally) the compiled website